-Figure 3.37: TxDOT 550 kip MTS Load Frame, Shown with Connection Specimen amount consisted of a crack from the edge of a hole to the edge of the plate, and a crack from the edge of a hole to about 25% to 50% of the distance between the two holes.
+Figure 3.43: TxDOT 550 kip MTS Load Frame, Shown with Connection Specimen

+The MTS software limits on axial force and axial error were set in a similar manner to the plate specimens to ensure that the amount of cracking at the end of each test was similar for all of the specimens.
+The limits used to control the stopping point of any failed specimens were kept the same between the two testing locations.
+This failure amount consisted of a crack from the edge of a hole to the edge of the plate, and a crack from the edge of a hole to about 25% to 50% of the distance between the two holes.
 If no crack had formed, the tests were stopped after either 2 million or 4 million cycles, depending on the stress range.
 These values corresponded to a specimen falling well above a Category B design curve at the appropriate stress range.
-Examples of failed specimens can be found in Appendix G.